 - Ceramic is easy to maintain and keep clean.

-- It feels hard and cold to touch.
+- Can feel hard and cold to the touch.

 - Ceramic tiles are difficult to install.